adoyle-h/lobash/docs/CONTRIBUTING.md

 ### No +1

 Do not post duplicated and useless comments like `+1`, `LOL`, `Me too`, `I too would like to see this issue fixed.`, `When is this issue going to be fixed?`.

 Such comments do not help fix issues.
 Please don't be offended if project admins delete such comments.

 Please [react to comments with emoji][github-reaction] instead of.

 ### Use English AMAP

-Please communicate in English as much as possible.
+For non-native English speakers, please communicate in English as much as possible.
+It is recommended to use [DeepL Translator](https://www.deepl.com/translator).

 ## Before making a Pull Request